CVS South Gloucestershire

 Summary of Role:

 Please find full details of how to apply via our website in the advert below.
-The deadline for application submissions is 23:59, Monday 30 June 2025.
+The deadline for application submissions is 23:59 on Monday 18 August 2025.

 We are striving to better represent the young people we support and therefore are particularly keen to increase applications from minoritized ethnic groups, Muslim and male candidates as they are currently under-represented in our organisation.
 We also encourage applications from people with relevant lived experience.